 David Hamsher is a partner in the Global Real Estate practice of Paul Hastings and is based in the firm’s San Francisco office.
 He represents real estate developers and investors in a broad array of real estate transactions, including the negotiation of joint venture, purchase and sale, financing, entitlement, development, affordable housing, community benefit, and labor agreements.
 This work spans asset types, including for-sale and multifamily residential, commercial, retail, resort, and complex mixed-use projects.

-Ranked in Chambers USA 2020 for Real Estate in Northern California.
+- Ranked in Chambers 2019-2022, most recently as a top 5 San Francisco real estate practitioner in Chambers USA 2021 for Real Estate in Northern California.

 Significant representations include:

 - Lennar Corporation, FivePoint and their partners for development of Hunters Point Shipyard, Candlestick Point, and Treasure Island, which together consist of more than 20,000 new homes, more than 6,000 of which will be priced for low and moderate income families, 4 million square feet of commercial and retail space, 600 acres of new parks, and nearly a thousand hotel rooms on more than 1,000 acres of largely vacant land.
 This work has included: